MrInanimated/bp-overlay/themes/README.md

 Sample
 ------

 The above may have seemed extremely confusing, which is not surprising because it's something that I wrote.
-If you would like a sample to better understand how this words, please take a look at [xmas.json](https://github.com/MrInanimated/bp-overlay/blob/master/themes/xmas/xmas.json), which demonstrates the majority of features documented here.
+If you would like a sample to better understand how this works, please take a look at [xmas.json](https://github.com/MrInanimated/bp-overlay/blob/master/themes/xmas/xmas.json), which demonstrates the majority of features documented here.